 Chemotherapy is a necessary treatment for those suffering from certain types of cancer.
 While it can help you to get healthy, chemotherapy has many serious side effects.
 Some of the worst effects are various aches and pains.
 While you will want to talk to your doctor or a pain specialist about the best way to deal with this pain, you can do a few things yourself to help matters, too.
-Consider these five exercises that may help you if you’re suffering from chemo-induced pain.
+Consider these five exercises that reduce pain from chemotherapy.

 - Strength Training – Did you know that strength training is an excellent choice for chemotherapy patients?
 When you think about it, it makes sense.
 Strength training improves muscle tone and can prevent loss of muscle that occurs while going through strenuous treatment.